-- researching and analysing characteristics and relevant legal requirements of international business entities - analysing contracts relevant to domestic and international business, including: breaches of contract, penalties for breaches of contract and termination of contracts

-- analysing aspects of international business organisations including the legal processes, the socio-cultural factors impacting on the trading relationships, and monitoring of changes to legal requirements - knowledge of trading and contractual arrangements for international business. - Evidence should be gathered over a period of time in a range of actual or simulated international business environments.
+- researching and analysing characteristics and relevant legal requirements of international business entities - analysing contracts relevant to domestic and international business, including: - breaches of contract - penalties for breaches of contract - termination of contracts - analysing aspects of international business organisations including: - the legal processes - the socio-cultural factors impacting on the trading relationships - monitoring of changes to legal requirements - knowledge of trading and contractual arrangements for international business.

-Assessment of performance requirements in this unit should be undertaken within the context of the international business framework.
+Assessment of performance requirements in this unit should be undertaken within the context of the international business framework in an actual or simulated environment.
 Competency is demonstrated by performance of all stated criteria, including the Range Statements applicable to the workplace environment.